jessica-leslie-sergey/dse203/README.md

     step6_prepare_neo4j_files.ipynb

 Note:   we provided small sample datasets for testing and developement.
-        To use them, step1 and step2 notebooks reading data corresponding lines should be uncommented.
+        To use them, step1 and step2 notebooks 'read data' corresponding lines should be uncommented/changed.

 b.
 Export to Neo4J (need to run in one line):
 ```